Build charts in Amplitude: Add events

 • Use conditions to fine-tune your analyses

-Amplitude charts are built using three information cards.
-These cards, located along the left-hand side of your chart, are called modules, and while their specific function can change from chart to chart, they follow some general guidelines:
+Amplitude builds charts using three modules located along the left side of your chart.
+Their specific function can change from chart to chart, they follow some general guidelines:

 build_charts_in_amplitude_1.png